Kelvin Felix

-Kelvin Edward Felix, OBE, SLMH, DAH (born 15 February 1933) is the Roman Catholic Archbishop emeritus of Castries.
-He was born in Roseau, Dominica, on 15 February 1933.
-He became a cardinal at the papal consistory held on 22 February 2014.
+Kelvin Edward Felix (15 February 1933 – 30 May 2024) was a Dominican Catholic prelate who served as Archbishop of Castries from 1981 to 2008.
+He was made a cardinal in 2014, the first from the Caribbean.

-Youth and early clerical career
+Youth and early career

-Felix was born in Dominica and ordained a priest on 8 April 1956.
-In 1962 he left the West Indies for St. Francis Xavier University in Nova Scotia, where he attained a Diploma in Adult Education in 1963, gained a master's degree from the University of Notre Dame in Indiana in Sociology and Anthropology in 1967 and completed post graduate studies in Sociology at the University of Bradford in England in 1970.
-He was the Principal of the Roman Catholic High School in Dominica from 1972 to 1975 and Associate General Secretary of the Caribbean Conference of Churches from 1975 to 1981.
+Kevin Felix was born in Roseau, Dominica, on 15 February 1933 and ordained a priest on 8 April 1956.
+In 1962 he left the West Indies for St. Francis Xavier University in Nova Scotia, where he earned a diploma in Adult Education in 1963.
+He obtained a master's degree in sociology and anthropology from the University of Notre Dame in Indiana in 1967 and completed post-graduate studies in sociology at the University of Bradford in England in 1970.
+He was principal of the Roman Catholic High School in Dominica from 1972 to 1975 and associate general secretary of the Caribbean Conference of Churches from 1975 to 1981.